 John Nelson was proud to be Duane's father.
-He was proud that Duane went to college and was a successful high school and college basketball player.
-John Nelson traveled from the Twin Cities to Milwaukee a number of times to visit Duane while he was in college.

-John Nelson held himself out as the father of both Duane and Prince during his lifetime.
-Other family members also recognized Duane as their brother.
-For example, Norinne Nelson identified Duane as the son of John Nelson and brother of Prince in Duane's 2011 obituary as well as in the obituary of Duane's sister Lorna Nelson.
-In a lawsuit for copyright infringement brought by Lorna Nelson, the defendants are identified as Lorna's "half-brother Prince Rogers Nelson; her brother, Duane J. Nelson; her father, John L. Nelson; and PRN Productions, Inc." Nelson v.
-PRN Productions, Inc., 873 F.2d 1141, 1141 (8th Cir.
+He was proud that Duane college and was a successful high school and college basketball player.
+John Nelson traveled from the Twin Cities to Milwaukee a number of times to visit Duane.
+John Nelson held himself out as the father of both Duane and Prince during his life and other family members recognized Duane as their brother.
+For example, Duane was identified the son of John Nelson and brother of Prince in his own 2011 obituary as well as the obituary of his sister Lorna Nelson - both written by his sister Norinne Nelson.
+In a lawsuit for copyright infringement brought by Lorna, the defendants are identified as Lorna's "half-brother Prince Rogers Nelson; her brother, Duane J. Nelson; her father, John L. Nelson; and PRN Productions, Inc., 873 F.2d 1141, 1141 (8th Cir.
 1989).